-Saving for prerogative of mercy of His Majesty the Sultan and Yang Di-Pertuan and Constitution [S 32/2005]
+Saving for prerogative of mercy of His Majesty the Sultan and Yang Di-Pertuan and Constitution

-268. Nothing in this Code shall be deemed to interfere with or derogate from the prerogative of mercy of His Majesty the Sultan and Yang Di-Pertuan and from the provisions of the Constitution of Brunei Darussalam.
+268. Nothing in this Code is deemed to interfere with or derogate from the prerogative of mercy of His Majesty the Sultan and Yang Di-Pertuan and from the provisions of the Constitution of Brunei Darussalam.